Operator scaling: theory and applications

 As is well known, the main reason why PIT is so important in the commutative setting is that it captures the polynomial and rational function identity test for formulas, as proved by Valiant~\cite{Val}.
 Combining it with the equivalences of Fact~\ref{CommutEquiv}, we have

-\begin{theorem}[\cite{Val}] There is an efficient algorithm which converts every arithmetic formula $\phi (\by) $ in {\em commuting} variables $\by$ of size $s$ to a symbolic matrix $L_\phi$ of size $\emph{\poly}(s)$, such that the rational expression computed by $\phi$ is identically zero if and only if $L_\phi \in$ {\em PIT} (i.e., $L_\phi$ is singular). \end{theorem}
+\begin{theorem}[\cite{Val}] There is an efficient algorithm which converts every arithmetic formula $\phi (\by) $ in {\em commuting} variables $\by$ of size $s$ to a symbolic matrix $L_\phi$ of size $\emph{\poly}(s)$, such that $\phi$ is identically zero if and only if $L_\phi \in$ {\em PIT} (i.e., $L_\phi$ is singular). \end{theorem}

 Theorem~\ref{cohn71} of the previous subsection, showing that in the non-commutative setting as well SINGULAR captures polynomial and rational function identity test, is the analog Valiant's completeness theorem.
 It was proved even earlier by Cohn~ (see also Malcolmson's version~\cite{malcolmson}), using similar linear algebraic ideas.
 Here is a more precise statement which gives the analogy.